Hello everyone and welcome back to My Blurred World.

 I’m going to break this post into categories so it’s hopefully easier for you to follow and understand.

 My main symptom before diagnosis was tiredness, I was constantly having tests to see what the cause of my tiredness was but they all came back normal.
 I also suffered from stomach aches and I wasn’t really growing as I should be for the age I was.
-Symptoms differ for different people, some have mild symptoms and others have more severe but those were my personal symptoms.
+Symptoms differ for different people, some have mild symptoms and others have more severe.
+My symptoms weren’t the most apparent and this is why it took quite a few months for me to be officially diagnosed with the disease.

 I finally had a full blood count blood test and one of the tests was for coeliac, the results came back and there was a 9 in 10 chance that I had the disease but it wasn’t certain therefore I had to have a biopsy at Alder Hey hospital in Liverpool.
 I wasn’t allowed to eat after 7:30 in the morning and wasn’t allowed to drink past 10:00am.
 If I remember correctly I went for the test at about 1 o’clock so I felt quite ill as I had been without food/drink for a long period of time.
 I received the results from the hospital about a week later confirming I had the disease.
 I was 14 years of age when diagnosed with coeliac and was just about to start year 10 at school, I am now 18 so I’ve been living with it for 4 years now.
 The diagnosis did come as a bit of a shock to me, I wasn’t sure what to do with the information and to be honest I wasn’t quite sure what the concept of coeliac disease was at that point.